1950 Belgian Grand Prix

 1961 Belgian Grand Prix

-Ferrari utterly dominated the race and swept the top four places in what was actually a very close race.
+Ferrari utterly dominated and swept the top four places in what was actually a very close race.
 Olivier Gendebien was in a one-off drive for the team and, being a Belgian driver, had his Ferrari unusually painted yellow for the race.
 He even fought for the lead in the opening laps but his car had a slightly less powerful engine than the three regular cars and he slipped back to fourth.

 That left Phil Hill and Wolfgang von Trips to duke it out for the win.
 The lead changed several times, neither driver able to stay in front for more than a couple of laps, with Hill eventually prevailing by less than a second ahead of von Trips, with Richie Ginther third.